 In most cities, Halloween is the only highlight of October - not in New Orleans!
-In addition to a number of annual spooky celebrations, October is jam-packed with unique festivals and events that go beyond simple costumes and candy.
-Here’s how to prepare for and navigate Octobers in New Orleans.
+In addition to a number of annual spooky celebrations, October is the month that we start feeling those cool fall breezes.
+Here’s how to prepare for and navigate this October in New Orleans.

-Food, music, culture and seasonal festivals take place every weekend throughout the month of October.
-With 15+ uniquely local events in addition to other citywide performances and happenings, there’s no time to waste in October.
+Food, music, culture and seasonal festivals take place throughout the month of October.
+With uniquely local events in addition to other citywide performances and happenings, there’s no time to waste in October.
 Here’s how to make the most out of the month.

 Around the country, fall means football to a lot of people.
 But in New Orleans, being a Who Dat is a way of life.
-Wether you're hanging out at a local sports bar, tailgating in Champion Square or watching the game in the Mercedes-Benz Superdome, game day in New Orleans is an experience in itself.
+Whether you're hanging out at a local sports bar, tailgating in Champions Square or watching the game in the Caesars Superdome, game day in New Orleans is an experience in itself.
 See our itinerary here.

 New Orleans has a reputation for being one of the most haunted cities in America, so there’s no better place to celebrate Halloween.
-Best of all, the Halloween celebrations tend to be spread out throughout the last two weekends of the month, beginning with the Krewe of Boo Parade and ending with the aforementioned Voodoo Music + Arts Experience, as well as the annual LGBT celebration Halloween New Orleans, which benefits Project Lazarus.
+Best of all, the Halloween celebrations tend to be spread out throughout the last two weekends of the month, beginning with the Krewe of Boo Parade and ending with Halloween Night.
+Check out the annual LGBT celebration Halloween New Orleans, which benefits Project Lazarus.
 Looking for even more spooky celebrations?
-Check out our full guide to Halloween.
+See our full guide to Halloween here.

 The saying “day and night,” was made for October in New Orleans.
 Typically warm and sunny during the day and breezy with a chill at night, it’s best to carry along a light jacket if you’re planning to attend any October festivals.